tilezen/vector-datasource/docs/layers.md

 * Layer name: `earth`
 * Geometry types: `polygon`, `line`, `point`.

 Polygons representing earth landmass and natural feature lines.
-Uses coastline-derived land polygons from [openstreetmapdata.com](http://openstreetmapdata.com).
+Uses coastline-derived land polygons from [osmdata.openstreetmap.de](https://osmdata.openstreetmap.de).
 Natural lines from OpenStreetMap representing cliffs, aretes.
 This layer also includes earth `label_placement` lines for ridges and valleys (which should not otherwise be symbolized).

 _Uses Natural Earth until zoom 7, then switches to OSM land at zoom 8+._

 **Earth properties:**

 * `name`: generally only for lines or label placement points
-* `id`: The `osm_id` **or** funky value when from Natural Earth or OpenStreetMapData.com
+* `id`: The `osm_id` **or** funky value when from Natural Earth or OSMData.OpenStreetMap.de
 * `kind`: either `earth` or "natural" value from OSM tag.
 * `source`: `openstreetmap.org` or `naturalearthdata.com`
 * `sort_rank`: a suggestion for which order to draw features.
 The value is an integer where smaller numbers suggest that features should be "behind" features with larger numbers.